sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     docker exec -it ${container_id} bash
     ```
 13. To persist the database data while down the docker
-    As per our docker-compose file, the data will lose when down the docker.
-To prevent that please add these additional things in the docker-compsoe file
+    As per our docker-compose file, the data will be lost when down the docker.
+To prevent that, please add these additional things in the docker-compsoe file
     Define the volume for each service respectively.
 Adjust the /path/to/postgres/data to your desired host machine path where you want to store the data.
 For example
     ```bash
     volumes:
       - user_postgres_data:/path/to/postgres/data
     ```
-    And below list each volumn.
+    And below, list each volume.
 For example
     ```bash
     volumes:
       user_postgres_data: